apache/druid/docs/ingestion/input-sources.md

     }
 ```

-The following is a sample spec to read records from the Delta table `/delta-table/foo` to select records where `name = 'Employee4'` 'and' `age >= 30`:
+The following is a sample spec to read records from the Delta table `/delta-table/foo` to select records where `name = 'Employee4' and age >= 30`:

 ```json
 ...